Continuing Education Activity

 Penile Ring Entrapment

 The sliding technique is recommended as the initial approach as it is the easiest and fastest way to remove the constricting ring.
 Local or regional anesthesia is usually recommended.
-Lubrication in the form of mineral oil, machine oil, and even olive oil have all been used successfully.
+Lubrication with mineral oil, machine oil, and even olive oil have all been used successfully.
 This is usually complemented by distal penile compression, usually via a continuous elastic wrap.
-The use of a lubricant allows for easier passage of the ring, but it also makes it more difficult to grasp and hold the constricting band well enough to attempt extraction.
+Using a lubricant allows for easier passage of the ring, but it also makes it more difficult to grasp and hold the constricting band well enough to attempt extraction.
 In these cases, vascular tape can be passed behind the ring using forceps or a hemostat.
-Four, six or eight tapes are spread out around the ring and grasped with Kelly clamps.
-These can then be used to provide considerable traction even to well lubricated and slippery rings.
+Four, six, or eight tapes are spread out around the ring and grasped with Kelly clamps.
+These can then be used to provide considerable traction even to well-lubricated and slippery rings.

 Aspiration of the edema fluid by needle skin punctures has been done with some success.
-Superficial, longitudinal skin incisions along the lateral penile shaft together with an elastic compression wrap allows more of the edematous fluid to escape.
-A Winter's shunt (corpora cavernosa to corpora spongiosa), the same shunt used in cases of priapism, has also been used to help with distal corporal fluid decompression further facilitating ring removal.
+Superficial, longitudinal skin incisions along the lateral penile shaft, together with an elastic compression wrap, allow more of the edematous fluid to escape.
+A Winter's shunt (corpora cavernosa to corpora spongiosa), the same shunt used in cases of priapism, has also been used to help with distal corporal fluid decompression, further facilitating ring removal.
 Direct corporal aspiration has also been used with limited success.

-The modified Coban/string technique has been used successfully to remove penile rings and should be attempted prior to surgery, when possible.
-In this technique, a narrow, one-inch thin elastic wrap such a Coban (3M Corp.), is used for both distal penile compression and ring extraction.
+The modified Coban/string technique has been used successfully to remove penile rings and should be attempted prior to surgery when possible.
+This technique uses a narrow, one-inch thin elastic wrap such as Coban (3M Corp.) for distal penile compression and ring extraction.

-- First, standard elastic compression and aspiration is done as described above, to minimize distal penile edema as much as possible.
+- First, standard elastic compression and aspiration are done as described above to minimize distal penile edema as much as possible.

 - The bands of the Coban should be tightly overlapping and advancing about one-third of the Coban's width per layer.